Staying Safe around Your Swimming Pool

 Most homeowners see their swimming pool as "a memory maker."
 Whether you're swimming or just relaxing by the water, your pool will create thousands of fond memories of babies, children, teenagers and adults, all having fun with friends and family.

 Yet in all this delight, we must remember that a swimming pool has risks, just like anything else in your home.
-At Southernwind Pool, we take pool safety very seriously.
+At Southernwind Pools, we take pool safety very seriously.
 That's why we've taken steps to ensure that our pools meet or exceed all state and federal pool safety laws, including the recently passed Virginia Graeme Baker Act.